 Much can change in five years.
 In 2007, Nicolas Sarkozy, a man who forged his reputation as a dynamic no-nonsense Interior Minister, was viewed by many as France's best chance in a generation to break away from the country's hyper-interventionist economic policies and the Left's suffocating monopoly of French cultural life.
 Now, however, Sarkozy has been discarded by France's electorate in favor of one of the driest socialist career-politician apparatchiks ever to ascend to high office in Europe.

 In one sense, there's nothing surprising about Sarkozy's demise.
 His first years as president were consumed by the soap opera-like dramas associated with his messy private life.
 Sarkozy's penchant for behaving as the most gauche of nouveau riche during a major economic downturn needlessly alienated thousands of France's voters.
 In policy terms, his reform agenda turned out to be minimalistic and wholly inadequate for equipping France for life in a global economy.

-Any objective analysis of Europe's "non-left" soon indicates the depth of their problems.
-In Italy, the center-right is struggling to shake off the legacy of endless scandal associated with Silvio Berlusconi.
-On 22 April, almost half of France's right-leaning electorate voted for Marine Le Pen's Front National: a movement that rivals the left in its embrace of protectionism and other economically-interventionist policies.
-Across the Rhine, the junior partner in Angela Merkel's coalition government, the pro-business Free Democrats, are so unpopular that they may fail to meet the 5 percent threshold required for representation in the Bundestag at Germany's next federal election.
+Any objective analysis of Europe's "non-Left" soon indicates the depth of their problems.
+In Italy, the center-Right is struggling to shake off the legacy of endless scandal associated with Silvio Berlusconi.
+On April 22, almost half of France's right-leaning electorate voted for Marine Le Pen's Front National, a movement that rivals the Left in its embrace of protectionism and other economically interventionist policies.
+Across the Rhine, the junior partner in Angela Merkel's coalition government, the pro-business Free Democrats, are so unpopular that they may fail to meet the five percent threshold required for representation in the Bundestag at Germany's next federal election.